-Tax-Exempt Status and Disgualifying Events (Sections 1, 2, and 18)
+Tax-Exempt Status and Disqualifying Events (Sections 1, 2, and 19)

 The bill gives DACS the authority to disqualify a charity under certain circumstances from receiving a sales tax exemption.
 DACS may issue the disqualification order if it determines, based upon the average of functional expenses and program service costs for the three most recent years, that the charity has failed to expend at least 25 percent of its total annual functional expenses on program service costs.
 DACS may decline to issue a disqualification order if the charity establishes that payments were made to affiliates that should be considered in calculating the program service costs, that revenue was accumulated for a specific program purpose consistent with the representations it made in solicitations, or any other mitigating circumstances.
 Additionally, charities that are not required to register under ch.
 496, F.S., or have been in existence less than four years are exempt from the disqualification provisions of s.
 496.430, F.S.
+A charity's existence begins when the charity is formed, regardless of when it registered in this state.